momin-mostafa/DesignPattern/README.md

 - [Composite](./lib/composite_pattern.dart) :
 A pattern in which we can create a group of objects and treat them similarly.
 The composite pattern lets us alter code more freely.
 When we use inheritance, if we have to edit the parent or child classes it can cause problems since they are coupled using inheritance, if we use a Composite we don't have any parent class or child class.
 Instead, we will make the child class an independent class.
-For example, we made the `Course` class an independent class.
-We are using the `course` class but not coupling it with student class by inheritance.
+For example, we made the `Course` an independent class.
+We are using the `course` class but not coupling it with the student by inheritance.

 - [Prototype](./lib/prototype_pattern.dart) :
 This pattern will let any immutable object to clone itself.
 Or by modifing `copy` method it can also change value of it's clone object.